maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 months, if not weeks.
 It will take time for our userspace software to mature, but things are looking really bright for Maemo Leste.

+I think we're putting together a great versatile mobile Linux distribution, with it's own userspace, based on top of Debian, the universal operation system.
+It really is just Devuan/Debian at the core, and everything happens through the Debian package manager.
+There are no read-only images, specific partitions that you must have to install a new over the air update -- updates just work with `apt upgrade`.

+You will see that you can update from `ascii` to `beowulf` with `dist-upgrade`, and at the end of the upgrade, you will **still** have a functional `ascii` system.
+And when you reboot - you will have the new `beowulf` (buster) version.
+We think that's powerful.

 Additionally, some (old and new) members from the community have started contributed their packages to our `"Extras" repository
 <https://github.com/maemo-leste-extras>`_.
 Make sure to check that out too, or